ElPsyKurisu/piec/src/piec/drivers/outline/outline.md

 but under the configure_trigger of the keysight scope theres additional stuff like filters and hold_off times -> therefore we require a method for running expirements that simply ignores the additional commands (not present in the outine) base commands for running expirements.
 Therfore my code (or Alexs tbh) would still run with a scope that doesnt have that capability but for a scope that does (and has the driver) written for it it will configure the hold_off time etc.

+NOTE: Under Level 4 maybe put each instrument under the manufacturer so they are additional folders but same level in working tree (aka class inheritance)